There are six species of Seagulls which can be a public nuisance:

 Also as Gulls are becoming less afraid of people in coastal areas they can often be seen swooping to steal food from people’s hands.

-Problems associated with Rats
+Problems associated with Gulls

 - Building Damage